keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-install.md

 tags: [getting_started]
 toc: false
 summary: |
+  <p>This quickstart provides a standalone DataWave instance that you may use to follow along with the
+  <a href="../tour/getting-started">guided tour</a>.
+It is also generally useful as a development tool, as it provides a
+  consistent, repeatable process for deploying and testing DataWave locally.</p>
-  <p>The DataWave Quickstart provides setup and tear-down automation for DataWave, Hadoop, Accumulo, ZooKeeper, and Wildfly,
+  <p>The quickstart provides setup and tear-down automation for DataWave, Hadoop, Accumulo, ZooKeeper, and Wildfly,
-  and it provides several <a href="quickstart-reference">utility functions</a> to streamline your interactions with DataWave's ingest and query components.</p><p>The steps below will setup a standalone DataWave instance, which you may use for your own development needs and to follow along with the <a href="../tour/getting-started">DataWave Tour</a></p>
+  and it includes many <a href="quickstart-reference">utility functions</a>, which will streamline most of your interactions with these services.</p>
 ---

 ## Before You Start